 Peer Encouragement Activity: Place all students’ names individually on cue cards or sticky notes.
 Randomly distribute the names so that no learner gets their own name.
 Give 5-10 minutes for students to walk around the classroom, with the same I Am statements taped up, and write three “You Are” statements that the students SEES in the other student.
 Have students give the cards/notes back to you and then you hand them back to each student.
 Discuss: Were any of you surprised by what another peer sees in you?
 Are there things that others see in us, that we do not always see in ourselves?
 Why?
 Have students share.

-Discuss: How would knowing and practicing my I Am statements be important for my future?
+Wrap-Up: Discuss: How would knowing and practicing my I Am statements be important for my future?
 Would there be clues and unique skills in who I know I am that could help guide what my future career path might be?
 What could some of my I Ams be telling me now?